soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ### How do we know our parser works correctly?

-At an earlier chapter, we parsed a few example of our markup language [by hand](01-data_type.html#exercises).
+In an earlier chapter, we parsed a few examples of our markup language [by hand](01-data_type.html#exercises).
 Now, we can try to test our parser by comparing our solutions to our parser.
 By adding the `Eq` constraint to our data type (as shown in (1)), we can add these to our module and use the `==` (equals) operator to compare our solutions to the result our parser gives.